contiv/netplugin/docs/Design.md

 4. Resource deallocation for a network (vlan ids, vxlan ids) and endpoint (ip address) happens before the deletion of network and endpoint respectively.

 Notes:
  - The above constraints provide guarantees wrt the order of Driver interface invocation.
 However, they do not guarantee the presence/absence of the state when the Driver interface is actually invoked.
 The driver implementations are expected to deal with such scenarios.
-Example, when a delete for endpoint is received it is not guranteed that the network state will exist.
+Example, when a delete for endpoint is received it is not guaranteed that the network state will exist.
 So a driver implementation might need to cache/keep enough state to handle endpoint deletion gracefully.
  - The Constraints 'c' and 'd' might become out of scope of the Plugin interface based on design approach we pick.
 See section on [open design items](#open-items-and-ongoing-work>)

 ##Integration Details